mustafa-ashraf/Airline-Customer-Satisfaction/README.md

 <img src="https://www.travelandleisure.com/thmb/OQkwI2_zrF0tJ0ejVn67NZztxDE=/1500x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/emirates-airplane-A380117-fbc344589d314825961b792d0464e4af.jpg">

-<h3>There is the following information about the passengers of some airline:
+<h3>There is the following information about the passengers of some airline:</h3>

--Gender: male or female\n
+-Gender: male or female<br>
--Customer type: regular or non-regular airline customer
+-Customer type: regular or non-regular airline customer<br>
--Age: the actual age of the passenger
+-Age: the actual age of the passenger<br>
--Type of travel: the purpose of the passenger's flight (personal or business travel)
+-Type of travel: the purpose of the passenger's flight (personal or business travel)<br>
--Class: business, economy, economy plus
+-Class: business, economy, economy plus<br>
--Flight distance
+-Flight distance<br>
--Seat comfort: seat satisfaction level (0: not rated; 1-5) -Departure/Arrival time convenient: departure/arrival time satisfaction level (0: not rated; 1-5) -Food and drink: food and drink satisfaction level (0: not rated; 1-5) -Gate location: level of satisfaction with the gate location (0: not rated; 1-5) -Inflight wifi service: satisfaction level with Wi-Fi service on board (0: not rated; 1-5) -Inflight entertainment: satisfaction with inflight entertainment (0: not rated; 1-5) -Online Support
+-Seat comfort: seat satisfaction level (0: not rated; 1-5)<br>
+-Departure/Arrival time convenient: departure/arrival time satisfaction level (0: not rated; 1-5)<br>
+-Food and drink: food and drink satisfaction level (0: not rated; 1-5)<br>
+-Gate location: level of satisfaction with the gate location (0: not rated; 1-5)<br>
+-Inflight wifi service: satisfaction level with Wi-Fi service on board (0: not rated; 1-5)<br>
+-Inflight entertainment: satisfaction with inflight entertainment (0: not rated; 1-5)<br>
+-Online Support<br>
--Ease of Online booking: online booking satisfaction rate (0: not rated; 1-5) -On-board service: level of satisfaction with on-board service (0: not rated; 1-5) -Leg room service: level of satisfaction with leg room service (0: not rated; 1-5) -Baggage handling: level of satisfaction with baggage handling (0: not rated; 1-5) -Checkin service: level of satisfaction with checkin service (0: not rated; 1-5)
+-Ease of Online booking: online booking satisfaction rate (0: not rated; 1-5)<br>
+-On-board service: level of satisfaction with on-board service (0: not rated; 1-5)<br>
+-Leg room service: level of satisfaction with leg room service (0: not rated; 1-5)<br>
+-Baggage handling: level of satisfaction with baggage handling (0: not rated; 1-5)<br>
+-Checkin service: level of satisfaction with checkin service (0: not rated; 1-5)<br>
--Cleanliness: level of satisfaction with cleanliness (0: not rated; 1-5) -Online boarding: satisfaction level with online boarding (0: not rated; 1-5) -Departure delay in minutes
+-Cleanliness: level of satisfaction with cleanliness (0: not rated; 1-5)<br>
+-Online boarding: satisfaction level with online boarding (0: not rated; 1-5)<br>
+-Departure delay in minutes<br>
--Arrival delay in minutes
+-Arrival delay in minutes<br><br><br>
 This data set contains a survey on air passenger satisfaction.
-The following classification problem is set:
+The following classification problem is set:<br>

-It is necessary to predict which of the two levels of satisfaction with the airline the passenger belongs to:
+It is necessary to predict which of the two levels of satisfaction with the airline the passenger belongs to:<br>
-	-Satisfaction
-	-dissatisfied
+- Satisfaction
+- dissatisfied

-We get insights:
+We get insights:<br>
-	-Ease of online booking is an important factor affect the satisfaction -online suuport is an important factor affect the satisfaction -on board service is an important factor affect the satisfaction
+- Ease of online booking is an important factor affect the satisfaction<br>
+- online suuport is an important factor affect the satisfaction<br>
+- on board service is an important factor affect the satisfaction<br>

 we have two methods that we will use to detect the best related features to our target
-	-Chi-Square
+- Chi-Square
-	-Random Forest importance Method
+- Random Forest importance Method
-	-Feature Permutation Importance
+- Feature Permutation Importance

 From all above results, finally we can combine and conclude the list of important features.